 Herein lies the folly of genius.

-And so the highly intelligent are constantly coming up with ideas for how to “improve” the world to better fit their intelligence, while forgetting that they are an extreme minority in a sea of average minds.
+And so the geniuses are constantly coming up with ideas for how to “improve” the world to better fit their intelligence, while forgetting that they are an extreme minority in a sea of average minds.

 And to be fair, many of these “genius ideas” could well be improvements, but would be difficult for the average person to actually adopt.